AtlasNX/Kosmos/Modules/README.md

 hbmenu | The homebrew menu
-kosmos_toolkit | Homebrew for modifying CFW settings ldn_mitm | This allows **online** ad-hoc / lan-play for games such as Smash and Mario Kart 8!
+kosmos_toolkit | Homebrew for modifying CFW settings ldn_mitm | This allows **online** ad-hoc / lan-play for games such as Smash and Mario Kart 8! lockpick | This allows dumping all keys used by the Switch